Data Processing Agreement

 Notes

-5. Article 28 – Processor is the main article that addresses the contractual requirements of the GDPR and is largely the subject of this policy document
+Note 5: Article 28 – Processor is the main article that addresses the contractual requirements of the GDPR and is largely the subject of this policy document.